 If you have completed a Bachelor’s degree or are enrolled in the final semester of a Bachelor’s programme, you are eligible to apply for the Master’s programme in Applied Cultural Analysis.

-the Faculty of Social Sciences, University of Copenhagen, and have obtained a minimum of 10 ECTS credits of the Bachelor’s elective in Ethnology, University of
+- A Bachelor’s degree from the Faculty of Humanities or the Faculty of Social Sciences at The University of Copenhagen, with a minimum of 10 ECTS credits of the Bachelor’s elective in European Ethnology from The University of Copenhagen.

 In order to proceed with your application, please refer to the application procedure

 Check which master’s programmes at UCPH your bachelor programme is pre-approved for admission to.
 Please note that the admission tool is only available in Danish.

 The faculty may admit applicants other than those mentioned above if it is assessed that the applicant has a Bachelor’s degree from a Faculty of Humanities or a Faculty of Social Sciences with at least 30 ECTS in subjects within ethnographical method, anthropological/ethnological cultural analysis and/or theory.